Prison Legal News:

 A federal district court in Oregon held that a federal prisoner's procedural default in failing to exhaust administrative remedies would be waived.
 The court also held that disciplining a prisoner for violation of a rule he had no ...

 The Washington state supreme court unanimously held that a prisoner determined by the Washington state Department of Corrections (DOC) to require Stress and Anger Management (SAM) classes can be forced to take such classes or ...

 No Ex Post Facto Violation in Forcing Washington Prisoner

-The Ninth circuit court of appeals has reversed for a new trial a Washington state prisoner's claim that he was placed in barbaric strip cell conditions for ten days because the district court allowed prejudicial hearsay testimony to be admitted in the jury trial held before judge Franklin Burgess ...
+The Ninth circuit court of appeals has reversed for a new trial a Washington state prisoner's claim that he was placed in barbaric strip cell conditions for ten days because the district court allowed prejudicial hearsay testimony to be admitted in the jury trial held before judge Franklin Burgess in ...

 The U.S. Court of Appeals for the Ninth Circuit affirmed a district court's dismissal of a state prisoner's claim that he was denied access to court because he was detained in jail on an unrelated criminal matter.

 Three recent federal circuit court rul-ings exhibit a dispute between the circuits as to whether the Federal Tort Claims Act (FTCA) applies to property claims against the federal Bureau of Prisons (BOP).
 Each of these cases, filed by ...